Patch Management Software to Evaluate

 ManageEngine Patch Manager Plus centralizes OS and third-party patch management with automated scanning, testing, approval workflows, and deployment scheduling.
 The platform supports both cloud-hosted and on-premises deployment models, giving IT teams flexibility based on infrastructure preferences.
 Patch testing environments allow administrators to validate updates before pushing them to production endpoints.
 Built-in compliance reporting maps patch status against regulatory frameworks.

-- Paid plans start at $245/year with per-endpoint or server-based licensing
+• Pricing: Starts at $245/year with per-endpoint or per-server licensing

 Overview